satanTime/ngrx-entity-relationship/README.md

 This action helps to add to store data from a graph response.

-Imagine a backend returns the next flat shape of a user:
+Imagine a backend returns the next nested shape of a user:
 ```json
 {
   "id": "1",